 M8.1: M8 + time by NEFA interaction

 Supplemental Figure S2: Pearson correlation heatmap of non-esterified fatty acids (nmol/mL) and basic PROMISE participant characteristics for the baseline visit (2004-2006).
-Darkness of the colour indicates the size of the correlation, with blue indicating positive and orange indicating negative correlations.
+Darkness of the colour indicates the magnitude of the correlation, with blue indicating positive and orange indicating negative correlations.

 Supplemental Figure S3: Unadjusted generalized estimating equation modeling of the longitudinal association of individual non-esterified fatty acids (mol% and nmol/mL) with insulin sensitivity and beta-cell function over 6 years in the PROMISE cohort.
-Only adjusted for time.
+Models are only adjusted for time.
 Outcome variables were log-transformed, predictor variables were scaled, and x-axis values were exponentiated to represent percent difference per SD increase in the fatty acid.
 P-values were adjusted for the BH false discovery rate, presented as the dot size.

 Supplemental Table S2: Longitudinal associations of individual non-esterified fatty acids (mol% and nmol/mL) with insulin sensitivity and beta-cell function using generalized estimating equations over the 6 years in the PROMISE cohort.
 Adjusted for time, sex, ethnicity, baseline age, WC, ALT, and family history of diabetes (plus physical activity and alcohol intake for beta-cell function models).
 Outcome variables were log-transformed, predictor variables were scaled, and x-axis values were exponentiated to represent percent difference per SD increase in the fatty acid.
 P-values were adjusted for the BH false discovery rate, indicated by asterisk.